the-reefshark/tp/docs/UserGuide.md

 Examples:

-- `edit 1 c/backlog n/Wrong list numbers when displaying list d/List column printed as all 1's pr/high`, edits the name and description of the 1st bug in the backlog column to `Wrong list numbers when displaying list` and `List column printed as all 1's` and sets the priority to `high` respectively.
+- `edit 1 c/backlog n/Wrong list numbers when displaying list d/List column printed as all 1's pr/high`, edits the name and description of the 1st bug in the backlog column to **Wrong list numbers when displaying list** and **List column printed as all 1's** and sets the priority to **high** respectively.
-- `edit 2 d/When listing items, duplicates are printed note/Tried a fix using iterator, did not work`, edits the description of the 2nd bug to be "When listing items, duplicated are printed" and changes the note to "Tried a fix using iterator, did not work"
+- `edit 2 d/When listing items, duplicates are printed note/Tried a fix using iterator, did not work`, edits the description of the 2nd bug to be **When listing items, duplicated are printed** and changes the note to **Tried a fix using iterator, did not work**
-- `edit 3 t/Logger t/Logging`, edits/adds the two tags provided "Logger" and "Logging".
+- `edit 3 t/Logger t/Logging`, edits/adds the two tags provided **Logger** and **Logging**.

 ### 3.8 Editing a tag of a bug : `editTag`